Student Support, Resources and Student Life

 “Peer English Tutoring” connects you with a native or near-native English speaking Language Partner to practise conversational English in a stress-free environment.
 Spoken English is made easy by chatting about food, movies, travel and music.

 “Survival Cantonese” provides practice sessions conducted by Cantonese Student Tutors to cover essential day-to-day “Survival Cantonese” phrases for non-Cantonese speakers.
 It is ideal for newly arrived non-Cantonese speakers.

 Support to Student Groups

 CEDARS offers support to individual student societies and groups in various ways from time to time.
-Under the umbrella of Support to Student Groups, for a maximum of three years, supported student groups which are not bona fide student societies of the Students’ Union are able to enjoy services including booking of rooms and facilities; advertising through posting on various CEDARS publicity channels; advice on financial management/strategies (not involving any financial transaction); and advice on event management.
+Under the umbrella of Support to Student Groups, for a maximum of three years, supported student groups which are not officially registered with the University are able to enjoy services including booking of rooms and facilities; advertising through posting on various CEDARS publicity channels; advice on financial management/strategies (not involving any financial transaction); and advice on event management.